 York U Students raise money with regular bake sales

-We have student chapters at the following universities:
+We have student chapters at the following schools:

-If you're a student at one of the above chapters, and you're interested in getting involved, please send a note to Ashley Mogg at email@example.com.
+If you're a student at one of the above schools, and you're interested in getting involved, please send a note to Ian Pinnell at firstname.lastname@example.org to be connected with your local chapter.

 It's important to remember that no one can do this work alone.
 If you’re interested in forming a PIH Canada group on campus, reach out to friends and classmates who share your values.
 Talk about why you're inspired to take on this challenge and then send us a note – we'd love to hear your stories.
 Unfortunately, we don’t have the capacity to support your activities with banners, t-shirts, or financial resources, but we'd be thrilled to offer feedback and suggestions and connect you with other students at some of the schools who have already started – their experience will be a tremendous help.